3bdelhadYy/3bdelhadYy/README.md

 I’m interested in machine learning, deep learning, computer vision, and communication systems, with a focus on the mathematical foundations behind AI systems.

+💡 Interested in bridging theory (math & signals) with real-world AI systems.

-🚀 Currently working on different projects in Deep Learning, Computer Vision, Embedded Systems, and Communication Engineering.
+🚀 Currently focused on representation learning and computer vision systems.
 ---

 ## 🎓 Education